mmatej16/Python-Password-Generator/README.md

 Made entirely in python.

-An example of what happens when you start it:
+Here's an example of what happens when you start it:

 mmarion@UbuntuSSD:~$ python3 '/home/mmarion/Desktop/Password Generator.py'
 Password Generator <br />